Where to Go, What to Do for a Fourth-Filled Weekend

 CARPINTERIA

 » Fireworks: Some city leaders in this coastal town hoped to hold a fireworks show this year, but time ran short for planning and raising of funds.
-Officials hope to have a fireworks show next year.
+Officials hope to have a fireworks show come July 2010.

 — Noozhawk staff writer Giana Magnoli can be reached at .(JavaScript must be enabled to view this email address).